Skip to content

 From the Top of the Rock, you can clearly see:

-> Downtown skyline and One World Trade Centre
+> Downtown skyline and One World Trade Center

 > Hudson River and New Jersey in the distance